 The first thing to know is that WordPress has themes and Joomla has templates.

 There is one amazing contrast to notice here.
-WordPress may have more options regarding themes, but it prohibits the usage of multiple themes simultaneously.
+WP may have more options regarding themes, but it prohibits the usage of multiple themes simultaneously.
 Whereas, Joomla allows using different templates for using pages and menus.

 3.)
 Search Engine Optimization

 The practice that helps you get your website ranked by Google is called Search Engine Optimization.You definitely need some tools for this battle.
 There are some factors to consider in both battle.